 - UV Maps

 YOU DO NOT HAVE TO BUY MY BOOK!
 I am already very happy as is.
-If you do wish to have a copy, be aware that Packt is running a $5 sale on all their eBooks for the rest of 2017.
-You can take advantage of that sale at:
+If you do wish to have a copy, you can purchase the book on Amazon.

 I was a wee late as I was trying to sooth a congested son, but I did get to visit with my pals this week at the Friday Night 3D Printing Community Hangout hosted by Matt from How I Do It.
 We talked about our sources of inspiration… and revealed the results of the new logo!
 I loved visiting with the community again!